Popular

 Crown Farm House is approached from the road via double 5-bar gates onto a circular gravelled driveway, around a well-stocked central flower bed to the front of the house.
 There is a detached 4-car garage with boarded loft and EV charger connected.

 The front gardens, enclosed by natural hedgerow, are overhung by a mature horse chestnut and include a variety of productive fruit trees.
-There are further mature shrubs bordering the pond which runs to the side of the house.
+There are further mature shrubs bordering the pond which run to the side of the house ensuring privacy.
 To the rear, the secluded gardens are enclosed by mature hedgerows and include a wide central lawn and further herbaceous borders.
-There is a well-built summer house providing outdoor dining and sitting area or useful studio/office sheltered by a fine walnut tree.
+There is a well-built garden studio, providing outdoor dining and sitting area or useful studio/office sheltered by a fine walnut tree.
 There is a range of secure garden sheds and stores incorporating a dog kennel and run, log store and potting sheds.
 A shingle pathway under a pergola links to a delightful deck overlooking the large side pond.

 Location